Call Tracking Frequently Asked Questions

 - Google Click ID (or any other paid search parameter)

-- Landing page call originated from
+- The landing page call originated from

 Call analytics adds valuable information about the caller and the phone call itself such as: